Internal Medicine Training (IMT)

 Will medical oncology be a group 1 or group 2 specialty?

 It has been confirmed with the GMC’s Curriculum Oversight Group (COG) that medical oncology will be a group 2 specialty.
-A curriculum submission has been made to COG including a period of joint training with clinical oncology.
+We are working closely with the Royal College of Radiologist to develop a curriculum which includes an indicative year of joint training with clinical oncology.

 If I apply in 2021 for the final year of ST3 recruitment to Neurology, Genitourinary Medicine or Palliative Medicine will I be required to transfer to the new curricula after 2022?